peterhinch/micropython-async/TUTORIAL.md

 Another major application area for asyncio is in network programming: many guides to this may be found online.

+Note that MicroPython is based on Python 3.4 with minimal Python 3.5 additions.
+Except where detailed below, `asyncio` features of versions >3.4 are unsupported.
+As stated above it is a subset.
+This document identifies supported features.

 # Installing uasyncio on bare metal